Was There An Iron Infusion Lawsuit Against Injectafer?

 • The likelihood that a jury awarding punitive damages due to the drug maker’s reckless disregard for the health of consumers or gross negligence.

-Injectafer claims are expected to provide substantial compensation and settlement benefits, which will be based on the extent of the injury suffered by each plaintiff, including:
+Injectafer settlements provided substantial compensation and settlement benefits, which were based on the extent of the injury suffered by each plaintiff, including:

 • Coverage for Medical Expenses and Treatments